 THE PLANET OF THE OREOS: On The Planet of the Oreos you are On a Planet Where “Bare trees like zombies reach up at night to the stars” and “Dream Horses “Gallop through the rivers” of your mind.
 On your Joshua Tree Trip the view of Buddha-like mountains instills a reverent response.
 But suburban Sunny Vale with “Sidewalk banks decorated with green oaks and bonsai bushes” is also inspiring.
 On the Oreo planet trek, we learn there are Thirteen Ways of Looking at Poppies and 13 Ways of Looking at Little Chocolate Donuts.
 The lovers of this planet are the most intelligent homo sapiens in our galaxy.
 In Science Oreo male lovers can’t “stop gazing upon the summer smooth clavicle of her statuesque gladiolus.”
 In the poem, In Memory of, Kingfisher writes a bio of a poet whose “ birthday was Halloween”... who “held poetry readings just to share his addiction” who “was myopic” but “that didn't stop him from seeking... who “endured small hands but boy could they write” I couldn’t agree more. -- Carl Stilwell

-40 pages featuring 26 new poems composed between September 2017 and February 2018.
-Pick up your copy for just $5 at any Saturday Afternoon Poetry in Pasadena event or order it online by going to http://paypal.com and sending payment of $7 (includes $2 shipping) to email@example.com
+NOW AVAILABLE!
+My latest featuring 25 new poems written between March and August 2018.
+Get your copy by stopping by Saturday Afternoon Poetry in Pasadena between 3 and 5pm, or by going to http://paypal.com and directing payment of $7 (includes $2 shipping expense) to email@example.com